OptimisticVanillaBean/sectors-frontend/README.md

 npm run dev
 ```

 This command starts the development server.
-You should be able to see your application by opening `http://localhost:5173` (or the URL provided in the terminal) in your web browser.
+You should be able to see your application by opening `http://localhost:5173`in your web browser.